-To start the minimization procedure, we choose trial functions having pure spin character (up or down) and a spatial form of a Gaussian times a predetermined angular factor.
-In our first attempts, we chose angular factors appropriate for the three t{2g} states d{xy} , d{xz} , and d{yz} ; the two e_g states d{z^2} and $d{x^2-y^2}$; the three p states p_x , p_y , and p_z ; and s.
-The iterative procedure18 then projects these onto the band subspace and improves upon them.
-We found that the spread minimization procedure converted the t{2g} trial functions into t{2g} -like WFs, while it mixed the other six states to form six hybrid WFs of sp^3d^2 -type.29 Having discovered this, we have modified our procedure accordingly: henceforth, we choose three t{2g} -like trial functions and six sp^3d^2 -like ones.
-With this initialization, we find the convergence to be quite rapid, with only about 100 iterations needed to get a well-converged spread functional.
+The subspace-selection step can be initialized20 by providing 18 trial functions having the form of s, p, and $(e_g \text{ and } t{2g})$ d-like Gaussians of pure spin character (nine up and nine down).
+In our first attempts at initializing the gauge-selection step, we used these same trial functions.
+However, we found that the iterative gauge-selection procedure,23 which projects the nine trial functions of each spin onto the appropriate band subspace and improves upon them, converted the three t{2g} -like trial functions into t{2g} -like WFs, while it mixed the e_g , s, and p-like states to form six hybrid WFs of sp^3d^2 -type.31 Having discovered this, we have modified our procedure accordingly: henceforth, we choose three t{2g} -like trial functions and six sp^3d^2 -like ones in each spin channel.
+With this initialization, we find the convergence to be quite rapid, with only about 100 iterations needed to get a wellconverged spread functional.

-The WFs that result from this procedure are shown in Fig. 2.
+We have implemented the above procedure in the WAN-NIER90 code.32 The resulting WFs are shown in Fig. 2.
 The up-spin WFs are plotted, but the WFs are very similar for both spins.
-An example of an sp^3d^2 hybrid WF is shown in Fig. 2(a); this one extends along the -x axis, and the five others are similarly projected along the $+x, \pm y$, and $\pm z$ axes.
+An example of an sp^3d^2 -hybrid WF is shown in Fig. 2(a); this one extends along the -x axis, and the five others are similarly projected along the +x, $\pm y$, and $\pm z$ axes.
 One of the t{2g} -like WFs is shown in Fig. 2(b); this one has xy symmetry, while the others have xz and yz symmetry.
 The centers of the sp^3d^2 -like WFs are slightly shifted from the atomic center along $\pm x$, $\pm y$, or $\pm z$, while the t{2g} -like WFs remain centered on the atom.